BirdeeHub/lze/README.md

 <!-- markdownlint-disable MD013 -->
-It also has a built-in dep_of handler, rather than you needing to add a third party one such as the one I posted to `lz.n` [wiki](https://github.com/nvim-neorocks/lz.n/wiki/Custom-handler-examples#dependency-handler), as well as an on_plugin handler that loads after load of another plugin.
+It also has a built-in dep_of handler, rather than you needing to add a third party one such as the one I posted to `lz.n` [wiki](https://github.com/nvim-neorocks/lz.n/wiki/Custom-handler-examples#dependency-handler) called load_before
 <!-- markdownlint-enable MD013 -->

+It also includes 2 extra handlers you may optionally add, on_plugin (load after another plugin) and on_require (specify top level modules to load on when `require`d).

 <!-- markdownlint-disable MD007 MD032 -->
 [^1]: `lze`'s state is actually authoritative, due to